Reese Witherspoon: Relationships and family

 Witherspoon met actor Ryan Phillippe at her 21st birthday party in March 1997.
 They became engaged in December 1998 and married on June 5, 1999, at Old Wide Awake Plantation in Hollywood, South Carolina.
 They have two children together, daughter Ava Elizabeth Phillippe, born on September 9, 1999; and son Deacon Reese Phillippe, born on October 23, 2003.
 On October 30, 2006, Witherspoon and Phillippe announced their separation.
 She filed for divorce on November 8, 2006, citing irreconcilable differences.
 Phillippe also reportedly had an affair with actress Abbie Cornish.
 They released a joint statement through People saying that they were "saddened" by the divorce but "remained[ed] committed to their family."
 In light of their lack of a prenuptial agreement, she requested that the court refuse to grant spousal support to Phillippe and asked for joint legal custody and sole physical custody of their two children.
 Phillippe filed for joint physical custody on May 15, 2007, and did not seek any spousal support.
 The marriage officially ended on October 5, 2007, with final divorce arrangements settled on June 13, 2008, according to court documents.
 Phillippe and Witherspoon shared joint custody of their children.

 In March 2007, Witherspoon began dating her Rendition co-star Jake Gyllenhaal.
 They split in 2009 because, according to multiple sources, their relationship did not leave Witherspoon enough time to care for her children.
 In February 2010, she was reported to be dating Jim Toth, a talent agent and co-head of motion picture talent at Creative Artists Agency, where she is a client.
-They announced their engagement that December, and married on March 26, 2011, in Ojai, California, at Libbey Ranch, Witherspoon's country estate, which she later sold.
+They announced their engagement that December and married on March 26, 2011 at Libbey Ranch, in Ojai, California.
+Libbey Ranch was Witherspoon's country estate and she sold it later.
 They have a son together, Tennessee James Toth, born on September 27, 2012.
-Toth also helped co-parent Ava and Deacon.
+Toth helped co-parent Ava and Deacon.
 On April 19, 2013, Witherspoon was arrested and charged with disorderly conduct after Toth was stopped for suspicion of driving under the influence.
 She pleaded no-contest to obstruction of an officer and was required to pay court costs.
 In March 2023, Witherspoon and Toth announced their divorce after 11 years of marriage.
 The couple released a joint statement on Witherspoon's Instagram account.
 The announcement was made a few days shy of their 12th wedding anniversary.
 Witherspoon filed for divorce in April 2023, citing "irreconcilable differences" as the reason and asking for joint custody of Tennessee.
-They reportedly divorced due to the failure of the streaming platform Quibi (for which Toth worked) and Toth having a midlife crisis.
+Reportedly they divorced due to the failure of the streaming platform Quibi (for which Toth worked) and Toth having a midlife crisis.
 Their divorce was finalized on August 3, 2023.
-During their marriage, Witherspoon and Toth lived together in Los Angeles, California; following the divorce, she moved to Nashville, Tennessee.
+During their marriage, Witherspoon and Toth lived together in Los Angeles; after divorcing, she moved to Nashville.